-The abundance of sulfur reducing microbes within the human gut: Sulfate and its reduction by sulfur reducing microbes (SRM) is another potential source of H2S within the gut.
-To analyze the diversity of SRM we promoted.
-The findings together with a typically very low availability of sulfate in the large intestine confirm the idea that SRM do not majorly contribute to the overall H2S production of the microbiota.
+The diversity of sulfate-reducing microbes within the human gut: Sulfate and its reduction by sulfate-reducing microbes (SRM) is another potential source of H2S within the gut.
+To analyze the diversity of SRM we used HMMER to mine partially assembled human gut genomes for dsrAB, an SRM-specific gene encoding for dissimilatory sulfite reductase.
+Of the 4,228 subjects we analyzed, we identified dsrAB sequences in 31% of the subjects.
+Phylogenetic analysis of the dsrAB sequences revealed they were primarily from Desulfovibrionaceae and the Firmicutes group sensu lato.
+These findings together with a typically very low availability of sulfate in the large intestine support the idea that SRM do not majorly contribute to the overall H2S production of the microbiota.
 However, our analysis revealed important insights on the previously unacknowledged diversity of the SRM within the gut.
 We are currently finishing a manuscript on the OD.

 Request for no-cost extension and outlook Due to the pandemic the start of the project got delayed.
 However, we are currently running the introduced assays and generate the data needed to finish our manuscripts and a major grant proposal.
 Specifically, we ask for an extension of nine months to (i) complete a first manuscript showing the strong variation of cysteine and peptide digestion capabilities of different gut bacteria, (ii) and apply for an NIH R01 grant to reveal how H2S production depends on diet and the composition of the microbiota.
 The extension will allow us to obtain the data critical to accomplish a highly competitive proposal.
 For the latter, we will specifically collect data to show the quantitative differences in peptide digestion among strains and proof our ability to quantify the peptide digestion capabilities of fecal samples.